LiamGoodacre/Arrays.js/README.md

-# Arrays.js
+# Kurry-Arrays

-Kurry-Arrays.js is a JavaScript library providing a small collection of functions for the purpose of creating, transforming, and processing regular JavaScript arrays.
+Kurry-Arrays is a JavaScript library providing a small collection of functions for the purpose of creating, transforming, and processing regular JavaScript arrays.

 This library explicitly depends on [Kurry.js](https://github.com/LiamGoodacre/Kurry).